JoyfulReaper/RimWorld-ReplaceStuff/README.md

 Replacement frames are generated dynamically, allowing many buildings from other mods to participate without requiring dedicated compatibility patches.
 The goal is to support as many artificial buildings as possible while remaining lightweight, reliable, and maintainable.
 # Performance Edition
-This project is an ongoing effort to modernize and refactor the original Replace Stuff codebase.
+This project is an ongoing effort in its early stages to modernize and refactor the original Replace Stuff codebase.
 Current areas of focus include:
  * Cleaner architecture.
  * Better performance.